ArchAngel776/-babel-plugin-typescript-path-aliases/README.md

 It is that - we got it!
 Right now, you can enjoy your pretty imports in your source code without any worries about your build behaviour.
 Feel free for use and share this project :)

+## Issues
+### Limits
+Unfortunately, plugin is not absolutelly free from any limits.
+There are a few of that:

+>[!WARNING]
+>Plugin read all tsconfig.json files, but only from single file location to root project dir.
+It doesn't read any neasted tsconfig.json file which isn't located in one of the path's part.
+>For example: file located in ~/project/src/components/database will find tsconfig.json in ~/project/src/components and in ~/project but not in ~/project/src/tools

+>[!WARNING]
+>Plugin ommits the "extends" field.
+It takes care only about paths included in local tsconfig.json file just on place.

+>[!WARNING]
+>Plugin pays attention on "rootDir" and "rootDirs" fields and check if file supposed to be replaced is actually contained in this scope.
+The same is with "include" top-scoped field.
+>But it must be noticed that plugin absolutelly ommits "exclude" top-scoped field and doesn't check if file is in excluded scope (only check if it is in included scope).

+It is all.
+The most probably above limits will be removed in the future versions.

+### Issues
+If you see any unexpected issues in my plugin behavior feel free for inform me about that